So You Think You Can Dance (American TV series) season 12: Format

 Season 12 featured a significant shift in format in that it was the first season where contestants were not selected based on their gender.
-Contestants were selected based on whether the competitor considered themselves a "Stage" dancer or a "Street" dancer.
+Contestants were selected based on whether the contestant considered themselves a "Stage" contestant or a "Street" contestant.
 Stage styles included ballet, contemporary, jazz and tap, while the Street styles included freestyle, break dancing, hip-hop, and krump.
-Previously, the Dancers were selected across all genres and were divided by gender, with ten men and ten women being selected for the Top Twenty.
-This new format allowed the judges to respond to the strong number of female street dancers, and resulted in the Top Twenty, being eleven female and nine male dancers.
+Previously, the Dancers were selected across all genres and were divided by gender, with ten women and ten men being selected for the Top Twenty.
+This new format allowed the judges to respond to the strong number of female street contestants, and resulted in the Top Twenty, being eleven female contestants and nine male contestants.

-Once the "Top 20" were selected the public voted on their favourite dancers and the three stage and three street dancers with fewest votes were in danger of elimination.
+Once the "Top 20" were selected the public voted on their favourite dancers and the three stage and three street contestants with fewest votes were in danger of elimination.
 The mediums through which the public could vote continued from the previous season's methods of online through the So You Think You Can Dance website on fox.com, the Fox Now app, and SMS.
 Voting via telephone was once again not available.

-The judges selected one stage and one street dancer from the remaining four dancers to be eliminated from the competition.
-When ten dancers were left in the competition, dancers were then eliminated purely on the votes from the public.
+The judges selected one stage contestant and one street contestant from the remaining four dancers to be eliminated from the competition.
+When ten contestants were left in the competition, contestants were then eliminated purely on the votes from the public.

 Season 12 saw the introduction of the ability for the audience to save one contestant from the stage and street teams from elimination, but only for the first four eliminations.
-When the Bottom 6 dancers were revealed during the live show, a five-minute period for Twitter voting was announced with one vote allowed for stage and for street per Twitter account.
-Once those contestants were saved, the judges were allowed to save one more dancer from each team for the first three eliminations; since the fourth was a double elimination, the Twitter vote was the only save; the judges had no say that week.
+When the Bottom 6 contestant were revealed during the live show, a five-minute period for Twitter voting was announced with one vote allowed for stage and for street per Twitter account.
+Once those contestants were saved, the judges were allowed to save one more contestant from each team for the first three eliminations; since the fourth was a double elimination, the Twitter vote was the only save; the judges had no say that week.

 Once Top Ten were revealed, neither the audience nor judges were allowed to save any contestants.